cosmo-ray/yirl/CODE_OF_CONDUCT.md

 The goal of this code of conduct is to be very exclusive and to help anyone remember the absurdity and meanless state of they existance, that, regadless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion(or lack thereof).

-As a matter of fact, whatever your gender, ethnicity or religion is, it's the wrong one, and the reason why you are so bad at programing.
+As a matter of fact, whatever your gender, ethnicity, religion or text editor is, it's the wrong one, and the reason why you are so bad at programing.

 Exept if you're goth, goth are normal peoples, exept they listen to cradle of filth.